dsuarezlogans/sherplay-h5p-library/README.md

 ## Get Started

-To start using this library download our last release [here](https://github.com/dsuarezlogans/sherplay-h5p-library/releases) and upload it to update 'Text' library through the H5P 'Libraries' section.
+To start using this library download our last release [here](https://github.com/dsuarezlogans/sherplay-h5p-library/releases) and upload it to update 'Text' library through the H5P `Libraries` section.

 ## For Development

-If you need to do some changes on the library, you can, but you will need to update the 'patchVersion' inside 'library.json' file and generate the '.h5p' file using the following command
+If you need to do some changes on the library, you can, but you will need to update the 'patchVersion' inside `library.json` file and generate the `.h5p` file using the following command

 ```bash
 $ ./scripts/build.sh